 Are you an EU National?

 Our first question determined that just over three-quarters of our respondents are drawn from EU nations.
 Non-British workers play a huge role in the industries Syft provides staff for across the UK.
 This March 2017 study cites government figures which put the percentage of EU nationals working in hospitality at 12.3% (KPMG says the actual number may be as high as 23.7%).
-In logistics, this June 2017 report states that EU workers make up 26% of warehouse operatives.
+In logistics, this June 2017 report by the FTA states that EU workers make up 26% of warehouse operatives.
 With EU workers’ rights post-Brexit still up for debate, this could leave Syft with a much-reduced workforce and a broader shortfall in other sectors.

 Are you aware of the EU National residency/work permit requirements post-Brexit?